kubernetes/enhancements/keps/sig-cli/2953-kustomize-plugin-graduation/README.md

 **Plugins NOT in a trusted catalog**

-*Recommended Option: no such thing*
+*There's no such thing*

 Trusted catalogs are always required to use plugins; uncatalogued plugins will not be executed.
-Kustomizations that require ad-hoc plugins must be accompanied by a `Catalog` that the end user can reference locally, e.g. `kustomize build dir/ --trusted-plugin-catalog=dir/catalog.yaml`.
+Kustomizations that require ad-hoc plugins must be accompanied by a `Catalog` that the end user can reference locally, e.g. `kustomize build dir/ --trusted-catalog=dir/catalog.yaml`.
 There will be no additional plugin-related flags.
 The end user will be expected to inspect this catalog before trusting it, which must always be done explicitly on the command line.

 A `kustomize edit generate-catalog` command will be implemented to streamline local plugin workflows.
 That command will take a Kustomization, collect all the uncatalogued plugins into a list, and build that list into the catalog resource format, using local references relative to the root Kustomization (plugins outside the root will result in an error).
 Optionally, this command can extract the provider references from the Kustomization, since they are most likely redundant once the catalog has been constructed.
 Optionally, this command can localize all required entries from referenced remote catalogs into the generated catalog.

 While this does introduce some friction, it is far less than is required to install and use plugins today.
 It also has the advantage of making the plugins required highly reviewable in a gitops workflow, and of not requiring the large suite of CLI flags needed for plugin execution today.

-*Alternative: many flags*

-By default, plugins not listed in a trusted catalog will not be executed and an error will be printed.
-The providers for these plugins must be listed explicitly in each plugin config, and additional flags are always required to use them.
-Which flags are required depends on the provider type.

-For plugins distributed as containers, the `--enable-container-plugins` flag will need to be provided.
-The containers will continue to be denied disk and network access by default.
-To enable access, the existing network/mount restriction flags will be retained but renamed to clarify what they govern:  `--plugin-container-networks=[STRING]` `--plugin-container-mounts=[STRING]`.

-For plugins distributed as executables (typically committed in git along with the Kustomization), every provider the Kustomization needs must be explicitly named in a new flag:  `--trust-embedded-exec-plugins=base/plugin/transformer.sh,overlay/scripts/gen.sh`.
-By using this flag, the user demonstrates they are aware of what will be executed and accept the risk of running each one.
-To make the list less painful to construct, the error message thrown when this list is not provided or is incomplete will inform the user of which are missing.
+To mitigate the inconvenience to users who tend to work with a specific set of catalogs across many Kustomizations, we will introduce a Kustomize user preferences file in which a list of catalogs to be trusted by default can be stored.
+This list of trusted catalogs should support wildcard specification of catalog sources, e.g. `github.com/my-co/krm-functions/catalogs/*` to trust all catalogs published in or below that location.
+The contents of the preferences file will itself be properly typed KRM object, extensible to other use cases.

-**Additional constraints for exec providers**
+**Additional constraints for local exec providers**

+The location of exec providers that are local will be constrained as follows:
+- We will stop using `exec.LookPath` to find plugins.
+Local plugin locations will always need to be explicit, to guarantee that what Catalog is allowing and what Kustomize invokes are indeed the same thing.
-The location of exec providers that are local will be subject Kustomize's load restrictor, i.e. the LoadRestrictionsRootOnly policy will apply to them by default (it does not today).
-If this is deemed insufficient, we could take it a step further and force the LoadRestrictionsRootOnly policy even when a different loader policy is provided by flag.
+- Relative paths will be subject Kustomize's load restrictor, i.e. the LoadRestrictionsRootOnly policy will apply to them by default (it does not today).
+- Absolute paths will be permitted, and will be subjected to a new load restriction rule that requires them to be within a specific root, such as `$XGD_CONFIG_HOME/kustomize/plugins`.
+This is needed to support airgap use cases, as discussed in https://github.com/kubernetes-sigs/kustomize/issues/4288.
+  + This also provides a migration path for legacy exec plugins, which already exist in such a location.
+Kustomize should be able to derive Catalogs for them automatically in cases where they are already configured declaratively (i.e. do not require bespoke args).

 ### Supported runtimes